SAP/project-fontus/docs/Getting_Started.md

 0. Ensure the application runs regularly.

-If there are issues in the first place, Fontus will be of little help to fix them ;) It will only get more annoying..
+If there are issues in the first place, Fontus will be of little help to fix them ;) It will only get more annoying...

 1. Prepare your configuration